ali77gh/bake-rs/README.md

-Note: by default bake will ask yes/no question before start installing, but by passing '--non--interactive' switch bake will not wait for stdin and will start installing dependency.
+Note: by default bake will ask yes/no question before start installing, but by passing '--non-interactive' switch bake will not wait for stdin and will start installing dependency.

 ```yaml
 dependencies: